The 14 Best Beaches in Florida — From Romantic Islands to Family-friendly Spots

 Seashell collectors have long known about this stunning island southwest of Fort Myers.
 Here, seashells from the Gulf of Mexico wash ashore, attracting collectors from all over the world.
 Spend the cool mornings curating your perfect stash of shells on Bowman's Beach before laying down a towel and doing some people-watching under the warm sun.

 7. Delray Beach, Palm Beach County

-Delray Beach is the perfect place to alternate between napping, swimming in the ocean, and entertaining people-watching.
-With a wide sandy sprawl that’s lined with grass and palm trees, you’ll have plenty of space to relax.
-When you need a break from the sun, window shop on Atlantic Avenue or take in the murals and public art in the Pineapple Grove Arts District.
+Delray Beach is the perfect place to alternate between napping, swimming in the ocean, and people-watching.
+With a wide, sandy sprawl that's lined with grass and palm trees, you'll have plenty of space to relax.
+When you need a break from the sun, browse the shops on Atlantic Avenue or take in the murals and public art in the Pineapple Grove Arts District.

 8. Lummus Park Beach, Miami Beach

 If you're searching for next-level people-watching, look no further.
 A truly urban beach, this spot regularly sees toned locals playing volleyball or getting bronzed under the ever-shining sun.
 And thanks to an '80s redesign, you can choose between sitting in the sand or posting up in the park's shaded grassy area.
 When you start feeling antsy, walk along the promenade that separates the grass from the beach and keep an eye out for movie stars or film crews.

 Naples is known for its pearly white sand — a feature you'll find plenty of at Lowdermilk Park.
 You can focus your attention on nature — particularly, the beach's rolling waves and sandy shores — or walk along Millionaires' Row in the Old Naples area and pick out your dream house.